addison-ch/activity-tracker/README.md

 # Simple activity tracker

-Built using React and Redux. data stored on a fake server using json-server.
+Built using React and Redux.
+Data stored on a fake server using json-server.
+Run a timer to start recording an activity you are doing.
+Once you stop recording, a new entry is logged on the calendar.

 ---